Exploring the Sherwin Williams Wood Stain Chart

 Using the chart is simple, but I’ve got a few tricks to make it even easier.
 First, visit a Sherwin Williams store or their website to get a physical or digital copy of the chart.
 Look at the color swatches and note how they vary by wood type.
 If you’re working with oak, check the oak samples; if it’s pine, focus on those.

 Next, think about your project’s needs.
 Are you staining a deck that gets tons of sun?
 Go for a solid or semi-solid exterior stain.
 Crafting an indoor bookshelf?
 A transparent interior stain might be perfect.
-I always bring a small piece of my project wood to the store to compare it against the chart—it’s a lifesaver for matching tones.
+Bringing a small piece of your project wood to the store to compare against the in-store chart is the most reliable way to match tones, since stain color can look 10–20% darker or lighter on your actual wood than on the printed chip.

 Sherwin Williams also offers online tools where you can visualize colors on virtual projects.
 I’ve played around with these tools, and they’re great for getting a rough idea before you commit.
 But nothing beats seeing the chart in person and talking to a store employee—they’re usually super knowledgeable.